By Wayne Smith, Trüpp.

 Managers are made, not born

-Just because an employee is good at their job does not mean they will instinctively excel as a manager.
-There are several skills and best practices that new managers must be exposed to in order to successfully navigate the transition from employee to supervisor.
+An employee who is good at their job may not instinctively excel as a manager.
+There are several skills, best practices, and even legal responsibilities that new managers must be exposed to in order to navigate the transition from employee to supervisor successfully.
 With these management skills and tools in their quiver, a new supervisor stands a much greater chance of motivating their team and inspiring excellence and productivity.

 Making the transition

-One of the earliest challenges a newly promoted supervisor faces is striking a balance with their team—being both approachable and friendly, yet maintaining an adequate level of authority.
-The relationship with coworkers has changed; they must now focus their lens on their entire team and how that team contributes to the success of the organization.
-Establishing new workplace ground rules that lay a foundation for treating all employees equally can ease the transition.
-New managers must learn to avoid playing favorites and resist the urge to overshare.
+One of the earliest challenges a newly promoted supervisor faces is striking a balance with their team—being both approachable, fair, and friendly, yet maintaining an adequate level of authority.
+The relationship with coworkers has changed; they must now focus their lens on their entire team and how that team contributes to the organization’s success.
+Establishing clear workplace ground rules that lay a foundation for the equal treatment of all employees can ease the transition.
+New managers must learn to avoid playing favorites, making rapid changes, and resist the urge to overshare.
 While a new manager may be motivated to make improvements, being overly authoritative or making too many changes at the outset can be detrimental.
 Patience is a new manager’s greatest asset when making the transition to supervisor.

 An effective manager will take the time to understand the strengths of each employee they manage and to communicate expectations and priorities.
 It is helpful to establish a rhythm that includes frequently scheduled one-on-one meetings to discuss accomplishments, progress toward goals, and to provide course corrections as needed.
 Maintaining this feedback rhythm will increase employee engagement and reduce surprises during annual or semiannual reviews.